28 Feb 10 Key Benefits Of Social Media For Business

 If your social media is done correctly it could help you increase sales.
 An audience that is truly interested in your brand or product will respond to sales messaging and convert.
 Having a social media presence can also allow customers “get to know” your brand, giving you more chances to gain their business.

 Social media is a great inbound marketing tool that can help you collect leads and build your email list.
 Publishing and posting content that is relevant to both your brand and your audience is a way to attract customers who are truly interested in your brand and what you have to offer.

 Maybe this is something you don’t think about right away, but your #socialmedia presence does weigh in the value of your brand.
 Not only does this apply to how consumers perceive your brand, but a study conducted by INC revealed that “the average offer received among all of the businesses we analyzed was 3.7 times pre-tax profit.
 However, when we isolate just those businesses with at least 10,000 connections, the offer multiple goes up to 4.67.
 If you have more than 100,000 people in your opt-in footprint, the multiple goes up to 4.87”.
 Seems that your social media network is your net worth (kind of).

 Part of staying in business is to remain relevant.
 What better way to remain relevant than to be in the thick of conversations your customers are having about their needs and wants?
 Social media gives your company or brand insight into how it can continue to evolve and deliver results for your bottom line and your consumers.

-– Block and Ave Team
+– The Block & Ave.
+Team

 P.S.
 Need help with your social media marketing?
 Contact us!
 Simply fill out the form below.